Malachi Boateng

 Malachi Kofi Owusu Agyeman Boateng (born 5 July 2002) is an English footballer who plays for side Plymouth Argyle as a defensive midfielder.
 He came through the youth academy of Crystal Palace, and has previously played for Scottish Club Heart of Midlothian and had loan spells at Queen's Park and Dundee.

 Early life

 Boateng was born in England and has Ghanaian heritage.
-He is the brother of former Crystal Palace academy footballer Hiram Boateng.
+He is the younger brother of former Crystal Palace academy footballer Hiram Boateng.

 Career

 Crystal Palace

 Boateng joined the Crystal Palace youth system at the age of 11, signing his first professional contract with the Eagles in October 2019.
 He won both the Under-18 and Under-23 player of the season awards during his time in the youth teams, and made three appearances for the Under 21 team in the 2021–22 EFL Trophy.
 He traveled with the first-team squad on their pre-season tour to Singapore and Australia in advance of the 2022–23 season, making two appearances as substitute.